awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 # Bind mounts<a name="bind-mounts"></a>

 With bind mounts, a file or directory on the host machine is mounted into a container\.
-Bind mount host volumes are supported for tasks using the EC2 launch type\.

-To use bind mount host volumes with tasks using the EC2 launch type, specify a `host` and optional `sourcePath` value in your task definition\.
+To use bind mount host volumes, specify a `host` and optional `sourcePath` value in your task definition\.
 For more information, see [Using bind mounts](https://docs.docker.com/storage/bind-mounts/)\.

 **Note**
 For information on the task storage for Amazon ECS on Fargate tasks, see [Fargate Task Storage](fargate-task-storage.md)\.